 Moses Kizza Musaazi - Technology for Tomorrow Ltd.

-Interlocking Stabilized Soil Blocks Granary (ISSB- GRANARY) is a product for ensuring food security, especially for peasant farmers to store their dry food such as maize.
+The Interlocking Stabilized Soil Blocks Granary (ISSB Granary) is a solution for ensuring low cost, secure food storage especially for peasant farmers.

 Peasant farmers in Kenya and Uganda, who have little or no storage currently to store crops, such as maize.